 ARDENT HOT SPRING ENTRANCE FEE

-WHAT TO EXPECT AT ARDENT HOT SPRINGS
+WHAT TO EXPECT

-Ardent Hot Springs are man-made pools surrounded by lush rainforest and the water is transparent with a tinge of blue.
+The hot springs are man-made pools surrounded by lush rainforest and the water is transparent with a tinge of blue.
 For a man-made structure, they’ve done well to make this place a tranquil experience for visitors.

-The water cascades from the top of the valley and divided into four separate pools.
+The water cascades from the top of the valley and is divided into four separate pools.
 The two larger pools at the bottom are the most inviting and there is an arched footbridge between them.

-Ardent Hot Springs is around 1.5 meters deep with plenty of space to hang out in the thermal pools or around the edges on the concrete steps.
+The springs are approximately 1.5 meters deep with plenty of space to hang out in the thermal pools or around the edges on the concrete steps.

 Must Read → 3 Weeks Philippines Itinerary

-WHERE TO STAY NEAR ARDENT HOT SPRINGS
+WHERE TO STAY IN CAMIGUIN

-Camiguin Island has countless accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Camiguin to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Camiguin Island has countless accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Bintana Sa Paraiso